zhengma021/stateful-md/doc/PROJECT_STATUS.md

 # Stateful Markdown - Project Status

-## 📊 Current Status: ✅ COMPLETE & READY
+## 📊 Current Status: ✅ v0.1 COMPLETE & ENHANCED

-The Stateful Markdown application has been successfully implemented and is fully functional with comprehensive Chinese language support.
+The Stateful Markdown application has been successfully implemented and enhanced with v0.1 timeout improvements.
+It is fully functional with comprehensive Chinese language support and robust error handling.

 ## 🎯 Implementation Summary